EndPointCorp/end-point-blog/2013/09/16/my-favorite-git-commands.html.md

 **git checkout -t origin/someone_elses_branch**

 Use this command to set up a local branch to track another developers branch.
-As the acting technical project manager for one of my clients, I use this command to track [Kamil's](/team/kamil_ciemniewski) branch, in combination with the next command (cherry-pick), to get his work cleanly merged into master.
+As the acting technical project manager for one of my clients, I use this command to track [Kamil’s](/team/kamil_ciemniewski) branch, in combination with the next command (cherry-pick), to get his work cleanly merged into master.

 **git cherry-pick hashhashhash**

 Git cherry-pick applies changes from a single commit (identified by hash) to your current working branch.
-As noted above, I typically use this after I've set up a local tracking branch from another developer to cherry-pick his or her commits onto the master branch in preparation for a deploy.
+As noted above, I typically use this after I’ve set up a local tracking branch from another developer to cherry-pick his or her commits onto the master branch in preparation for a deploy.

 **git stash, git stash apply**

-I only learned about *git stash* in the last year, however, it's become a go-to tool of mine.
-If I have some working changes that I don't want to commit, but a client asks me to commit another quick change, I will often stash the current changes (save them but not commit them), run a rebase to get my branch up to date, then push out the commit, then run *git stash apply* to restore my uncommitted changes.
+I only learned about *git stash* in the last year, however, it’s become a go-to tool of mine.
+If I have some working changes that I don’t want to commit, but a client asks me to commit another quick change, I will often stash the current changes (save them but not commit them), run a rebase to get my branch up to date, then push out the commit, then run *git stash apply* to restore my uncommitted changes.

-Admittedly, several of my coworkers are Git experts and have many more Git tools in their toolboxes – I should ask one of them to follow-up on this article with additional advanced git commands I should be using!
+Admittedly, several of my coworkers are Git experts and have many more Git tools in their toolboxes — I should ask one of them to follow-up on this article with additional advanced git commands I should be using!
 Also take note that for us End Pointers, [DevCamps](http://www.devcamps.org/) may influence our Git toolbox because it allows us to have multiple instances (and copies of the production database) running at a time, which may require less management of Git branches.